Special offer

 How many questions should an employee engagement survey have?

-An employee engagement survey typically has between 50 and 80 questions, though you may need 100 or more.
+A typical employee engagement survey has between 10 and 30 questions, though you may include more or less depending on the information you’re looking for.
 Small businesses with a few employees who know each other well may not need as many questions as large companies.

 What is a good response rate for an employee engagement survey?